gl-yziquel/gregr-verse/README.md

 # miniVerse (and microVerse)

+Note: this code has been extracted from the [gregr/experiments GitHub repository](https://github.com/gregr/experiments) to make it into one single self-contained repository.

 This is an implementation of VC based on the paper: [The Verse Calculus: a Core Calculus for Functional Logic Programming](https://simon.peytonjones.org/assets/pdfs/verse-conf.pdf)

 This implementation uses a naive sequence-concurrent evaluation strategy